ibmresilient/resilient-community-apps/fn_jira/README.md

 ---

 ## Function - Jira Transition Issue
 Transition a Jira issue.
-This can be used when a Resilient Incident is closed or to change the Jira Issue's workflow state.
+This can be used when a SOAR Incident is closed or to change the Jira Issue's workflow state.
 See example workflow for configuration of function pre-processor and post-processor scripts

  ![screenshot: fn-jira-transition-issue ](./doc/screenshots/fn-jira-transition-issue.png)